-Information about the Company's total assets and financial situation as at 31 December 2019 can be found in the Statement of Financial Position in the financial statements which form part of the Annual Report.
+Information about the Company's total assets and financial situation as at 31 December 2020 can be found in the Statement of Financial Position in the financial statements which form part of the Annual Report.

-Evaluation of the business environment during reporting year 2019
+Evaluation of the business environment during reporting year 2020

 Both sub-Funds performed very well and in line with Investment Committees' expectations, mainly due to the fact the payments from the Romanian Government are on track and on time.
 Both sub-Funds received the expected 20% of the nominal value of all points held well ahead of the due date.
-Performance of both sub-Funds was further boosted by the leverage that the Balance Fund currently has.
-As opposed to the previous period, RON vs EUR remained stable, so both sub-Funds further benefited from stable currency exchange rates.
-Lastly, both sub-Funds also gained by investing free liquidity in corporate bonds.
+Performance of both sub-Funds was further boosted by the leverage that the Balanced Fund currently has.
+Both sub-Funds also gained by investing free liquidity in corporate bonds.